BrooksLabUCSC/flair/README.md

 3. [minimap2](https://github.com/lh3/minimap2)

 ## <a name="modules"></a>FLAIR modules
-flair.py is a wrapper script with modules for running various processing scripts located in bin/.
+flair.py is a wrapper script with modules for running various processing scripts located in `bin/`.
 Modules are assumed to be run in order (align, correct, collapse), but the user can forgo the wrapper if a more custom build is desired.

 ### <a name="align"></a>flair align
-Aligns reads to the genome using minimap2, and converts `.sam` output to [.psl](https://genome.ucsc.edu/FAQ/FAQformat.html#format2), the predominant format used in consequent steps.
-Aligned reads in 'psl' format can be visualized in IGV; alternatively, the UCSC Genome browser can also be used if a chromosome sizes tab-separated file is provided with `-c`.
+Aligns reads to the genome using minimap2, and converts `sam` output to [PSL](https://genome.ucsc.edu/FAQ/FAQformat.html#format2), the predominant format used in consequent steps.
+Aligned reads in `psl` format can be visualized in IGV; alternatively, the UCSC Genome browser can also be used if a chromosome sizes tab-separated file is provided with `-c`.

 Usage:
 ```sh
 python flair.py align -r <reads.fq>/<reads.fa> -g genome.fa [options]
 ```
 run with `--help` for a description of optional arguments.
-Outputs (1) `.sam` of raw aligned reads and (2) `.psl` of raw aligned reads.
+Outputs (1) `sam` of raw aligned reads and (2) `psl` of raw aligned reads.

 ### <a name="correct"></a>flair correct